Supports

 Each year we look at and adjust the budgets based on our priorities, felt needs, and values, but generally follow this uniquely percentage-based system:

-• 50% Ministry: Includes “World Impact” and “City Impact” projects, including supporting Ben & Hannah Ponder, missionaries to Serbia, Harvest Hands, #N4CC, TNU, and special projects.
+- 50% Ministry: Includes “World Impact” and “City Impact” projects, including supporting The Village at Glencliff, Nazarene Compassionate Ministries, and Nazarenes for Creation Care.
 This also includes community benevolence giving, community events, and gardens.
 “Life Impact” categories in this percentage go-to activities for church spiritual growth, pastoral care of the church community, children’s ministries, Godly Play, Holiday food and supplies, and liturgical events.

-• 25% Pastoral Giving: Includes contributions to the Nazarene Pensions and Benefits Fund, pastoral professional development, and pastoral giving.
+- 25% Pastoral Giving: Includes pastoral professional development and pastoral stipend.

-• 25% Administration: Includes office and administrative supplies, building expenses, support of the MidSouth District, and administrative meals.
+- 25% Administration: Includes office supplies, building expenses, insurance, and administration.